ryanabrego/Edge-Data-Store-Docs/README.md

 Edge Data Store (EDS) is a lightweight data collection and storage application designed to capture data at the edge of networks for historical storage and analysis.

 This repository contains the documentation for Edge Data Store.
+You can access a readable version of this documentation [here](https://osisoft.github.io/Edge-Data-Store-Docs/V1/).

 ## License